Trequetrum/blog-onesmallstep/content/what-is-a-type.md

 Typically a type theory will have a few base types and then a few type-forming rules.
 Then types are straightforwardly defined as the (potentially infinite) hierarchy of types that can be generated.
 This is defining types by just looking at the syntactic game that creates them — seem familiar?.

 So really, what's the point of the syntactic type game loosely described above?
 Types as they're discussed in the more advanced type theory circles have a direct categorical semantics.
-A friend of mine jokingly says "category theory is general abstract nonsense" (based on how prominent representatives of the mathematical community reacted to its introduction), so we're going to shy away from that for the moment.
+As friend of mine jokingly says, "category theory is general abstract nonsense" (based on how prominent representatives of the mathematical community reacted to its introduction), so we're going to shy away from that for the moment.

-One way to model the semantics of types of a simple type theory is as sets of values.
+A way to model the semantics of types of a simple type theory is as sets of values.
 To quote:

 > "Types” denote nonempty sets of values; they are used to restrict the scope of variables, control the formation of expressions, and classify expressions by their values.
 > - William M. Farmer <sup>[(link)](http://imps.mcmaster.ca/doc/seven-virtues.pdf)</sup>